Night Before Christmas

 The cocked hat on the chart was not as small as she hoped.

-She placed an X in the middle, and refused to mope.
+She placed an X in the middle, refusing to mope.

 “Silly men and their toys,” she said with a smile.